Saints & Leeds women set for Grand Final

 "When we get the fixture list at the start of the year, the Leeds games are ones we circle.

-"This year we've only played them them once - 20-12 and Saints came out on top (in the Challenge Cup semi-finals) - so I know it's going to be close and tight.
+"This year we've only played them once - 20-12 and Saints came out on top [in the Challenge Cup semi-finals] - so I know it's going to be close and tight.
 It'll be a tough game, really intense and the rivalry will 100% be there."

 Saints discard 'bridesmaids' tag